EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/telerik-views.md

 # Migrating views with Teleirk UI for Blazor

 With the application's core logic migrated, the views for the application will need to be rewritten for Blazor.
-To shorten development time Telerik UI for Blazor is used.
+In this section we'll use Telerik UI for Blazor to complete the application's views.
 Telerik UI for Blazor includes 100+ UI components, productivity tools, and customization features that shorten development cycles.

 There are four main views in the **eShopLegacyWebForms** application.
 The **Default** grid view and **Create**, **Edit** and **Delete** views.
 The views are responsible for managing the **Catalog Items** in a database.
 Using the Telerik Grid, all four views can be consolidated and managed using just one component.
 In addition, scaffolding can be used to assist in the view's creation.